dannguyen/journalism-syllabi/README.md

 <a href="http://stanford.edu/~jheppler/stanford.syllabus.hist205f.2014f.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a hands-on course that introduces students to the use of digital tools and sources to conduct original historical research, analyze and interpret findings, and communicate results.
-Digital history is an interdisciplinary approach that seeks to bring digital technology into conversation with ...</em></p>
+        This is a hands-on course that introduces students to the use of digital tools and sources to conduct original historical research, analyze and interpret findings, and communicate results.
+Digital history is an interdisciplinary approach that seeks to bring digital technology into conversation with
+        </small></p>

         <p>Instructors: Jason A. Heppler</p>
     </td>
     <td>
-        Stanford University
+        <small>Stanford University</small>
     </td>
   </tr>